Ruperto Kangleon: Kangleon's Guerrillas

 Kangleon's contribution to the war was the reason for his appointment to the defense portfolio.
-He led a number of guerrilla organizations, among the fiercest, with the greatest reach and had undertaken numerous operations against the Japanese Imperial Army in Visayas and sometimes in other islands was the dreaded Black Army.
+He led a number of guerrilla organizations, among the fiercest, with the greatest reach and had undertaken numerous operations against the Japanese Imperial Army in Visayas and sometimes in other islands.
+His forces were known as the Black Army.

 The Black Army was the main force of Kangleon that led in the liberation of Leyte Island during the last phase of the war.
 The island served as the United States Army entry point into the Philippine Archipelago when the U.S. invaded and defeated the Japanese.
 One of the highlights of the ferocious battle against the Japanese Army was the raid on Camp Buga-Buga that was an extremely difficult objective to take.
 It was a huge network of camps entrenched in large caves that opened into the face of insurmountable cliffs in Southern Leyte.